AbanteAI/rawdog/README.md

     pip install -e .
     ```

 3. Choose a mode of interaction.
-You will be prompted to input your API key if not found:
+You will be prompted to input an API key if not found:

     Direct: Execute a single prompt and close
     ```